My Female Dog Has Green Discharge

 In the event that our dog is pregnant, the following situations may arise:

-- Labor: if the bitch has started to give birth, complications may arise.
+- Labor: if they have started to give birth, complications in the dog's labor may arise.
 If we see the puppies do not emerge after showing initial signs of labor, or if she is straining with no results, it is possible a puppy is stuck in the birth canal.
 This could be accompanied by green discharge.
 It constitutes a veterinary emergency and action must be taken.

 In both cases we can be faced with infections or dystocia (difficulties produced in childbirth) that will require the intervention of a professional.
 They may need a cesarean section.